Awadhoot-1/StringsAPK/README.md

 ## Operation

   To find intresting strings inside of a APK file, create a wordlist that contains all the keywords.
 This wordlist will aid StringsAPK to look for specific keywords inside the decompiled APK.
-Upon running StringsAPK a directory named `decompiledFiles` that will be created which contains the decompiled APK along with a `report.txt` file that will contain the output of the script.
+Upon running StringsAPK a directory named `decompiledFiles` will be created which contains the decompiled APK along with a `report.txt` file which will contain the output of the script.

   To run StringsAPK on a APK file enter the following command: